 30 May 2019

-Tenants and landlords are being asked to give their opinions on how a licensing system for rented accomodation should be implemented.
+Tenants and landlords are being asked to give their opinions on how a licensing system for rented accommodation should be implemented.

 Since the Public Health and Safety (Rented Dwellings) Law was approved by the States Assembly in October 2018, a scheme has been developed to enable minimum standards to be enforced through the licensing of rented properties.